 Alexander at the Tomb of Cyrus the Great in Pasargadae, Persepolis

-326 B.C.E. - Persian Empire!
+Roxana (Roxanne) was the Persian princess of Bactria and the daughter of a nobleman named Oxyartes.
 She married the King of Macedonia: Alexander when he professed his love for her in the fortress around 327 B.C.E.
 Roxana bravely accompanied him on his campaign in India in 326 B.C.E.
-She bore him a posthumous son called Alexander IV Aegus, after Alexander’s sudden death at Babylon.
+She bore him a posthumous son called Alexander IV Aegus, after Alexander’s sudden death.
 Roxana and her son became victims of the political intrigues of the collapse of the Alexandrian Empire.
-Roxana and her son were protected by Alexander’s mother, Olympias, in Macedon, but her assassination in 316 B.C.E. allowed Cassander to seek kingship.
+They were protected by Alexander’s mother, Olympias, in Macedon, but her assassination in 316 B.C.E. allowed Cassander to seek kingship.
 Since Alexander IV Aegus was the legitimate heir to the Alexandrian empire, Cassander ordered him and Roxana assassinated around 309 B.C.E.
 This is a factual based portrait and the historically accurate Roxanna.
-The name “ ” means: “The dawn and luminous beauty.” (in both Persian and Bactrian).was daughter of King Darius III, Shahanshah of The

-323 B.C.E. -.
+Alexander past away in 323 B.C.E..
 Although a masterful general, he lacked administrative skills.
 Shortly after his death, his empire was divided among his contesting generals.
 An important legacy of his conquest of Persia was the introduction of the Persian imperial practices into the West.
 Many of these practices particularly those relating to state administration and the rule of law were later adopted by the Roman Empire.

-247 B.C.E. - 87 years after the invasion, the Iranians gradually defeated the invaders.
-The Parthians (Ashkanian), a tribal kingdom from northeastern Iran of the coastal areas broke the Macedonian dynasty, gradually defeated the Greek Seleucids and consolidated their control over all of Persia and they remained true to the spirit and culture of Persia, and did their best to make positive contributions.
+In 247 B.C.E.
+(87 years after the invasion), the Persians gradually defeated the invaders.
+The Parthians (Ashkanian), a tribal kingdom from northeastern Persia of the coastal areas broke the Macedonian dynasty, gradually defeated the Greek Seleucids and consolidated their control over all of Persia and they remained true to the spirit and culture of Persia, and did their best to make positive contributions.

 The Achaemenid Unit of Persian Female Warriors.
 The Commander is in front